brettkromkamp/contextualise/README.rst

     It is not advised, at this stage, to use Contextualise for anything other than testing purposes.
 Data could be irrevocably lost!

+    A combined Contextualise (work-in-progress) overview and tutorial is available as a Contextualise `topic map <https://contextualise.dev/topics/view/1/home>`_.

 .. image:: resources/topic-view.png
    :alt: Contextualise's topic view